GlobalLight Projects focuses on assisting people in the developing world by means of applications of simple technology.

 Test your global awareness with the PowerOut quiz or respond to the PowerOut Online Poll and see what others think of the activism of teenagers.

-You can now donate and receive a 2011 income tax receipt!
+You can now donate and receive an income tax receipt!

 You can see more details of the project on the Project Details page.